 - t.66 1.
-In arriving at his judgement, the Referee will disregard touches which are registered as a result of actions: - started before the word 'Fence' or after the word 'Halt' (cf. t.18); - caused by the meeting of the points of the épées or by a touch made on the ground; - or which are made on any object other than the opponent, including his equipment (cf. t.36, t.67/e).
+In arriving at his judgement, the Referee will disregard touches which are registered as a result of actions: - started before the word 'Fence' or after the word 'Halt' (cf. t.18); - caused by the meeting of the points of the épées or by a touch made on the ground where it is not insulated; - or which are made on any object other than the opponent, including his equipment (cf. t.36, t.67/e).

-Any competitor who, intentionally, causes the apparatus to register a touch by placing his point on any surface other than that of his opponent, will be penalized as specified in Articles t.114, t.116, t.120.
+Any competitor who intentionally causes the apparatus to register a touch by placing his point on any surface other than that of the opponent, will be penalized as specified in Articles t.114, t.116, t.120.

 - t.67 2.
-The Referee must take note of possible failures of the electrical equipment and must annul the last touch registered in the following circumstances: - (a) If a touch made on the guard of the competitor against whom the touch was registered or on the conductive strip causes the apparatus to register a touch; - (b) If a touch properly made by the competitor against whom the touch was registered does not cause the apparatus to register a touch; - (c) If the apparatus fortuitously registers a touch on the side of the competitor against whom the touch was registered, for example, after a beat on the blade, by any movements of his opponent, or as a result of any cause other than a properly made touch; - (d) If the registering of a touch made by the competitor against whom the touch was registered is annulled by a subsequent touch made by his opponent. - (e) Special cases

-- If a double touch is registered and one touch is valid and the other is not valid (such as a touch made on some surface other than on the opponent (cf. t.66) or a touch made after leaving the strip (cf. t.26ss), only the valid touch is scored. - If a double touch is registered by an established touch and a doubtful touch (failure of the electrical apparatus) the fencer who has made the established touch may choose to accept the double touch or ask to have it annulled. - t.68 3.
+The Referee must take note of possible failures of the electrical equipment and must annul the last touch registered in the following circumstances: - (a) If a touch made on the guard of the competitor against whom the touch was registered or on the conductive strip causes the apparatus to register a touch; - (b) If a touch properly made by the competitor against whom the touch was registered does not cause the apparatus to register a touch: - (c) If the apparatus fortuitously registers a touch on the side of the competitor against whom the touch was registered, for example, after a beat on the blade, by any movements of the opponent, or as a result of any cause other than a properly made touch: - (d) If the registering of a touch made by the competitor against whom the touch was registered is annulled by a subsequent touch made by the opponent. - (e) Special cases - If a double touch is registered and one touch is valid and the other is not valid (such as a touch made on some surface other than on the opponent (cf. t.66) or a touch made after leaving the strip (cf. t.26ss), only the valid touch is scored. - If a double touch is registered by an established touch and a doubtful touch the fencer who has made the established touch may choose to accept the double touch or ask to have it annulled. - t.68 3.
 The Referee must also apply the following rules regarding the annulment of touches: - (a) Only the last touch which precedes the establishment of the failure of the apparatus may be annulled and then only if it is the competitor against whom the touch was registered who is placed at a disadvantage by the failure. - (b) The failure must be determined by tests made immediately after the bout was stopped, under the supervision of the Referee and without changing anything whatever of the equipment in use. - (c) With these tests, one is trying only to establish whether there is material possibility of a mistake in the judgement as a result of a fault.
-The location of this fault in the electrical equipment, including that of either of the fencers, is unimportant in reaching a decision. - (d) A competitor who makes any modification in, or changes his equipment without being asked by the Referee to do so, before a judgement is pronounced, loses his right to the annulment of the touch (cf. t.35/d).
-Similarly after again coming on guard and after the bout has effectively recommenced a competitor cannot claim the annulment of a touch registered against him before the said recommencement of the bout. - (e) It is not necessary, in order to justify the annulment of a touch, that the failure found should repeat itself each time a test is made, but it is essential that the fault should be established by the Referee without the possibility of doubt at least once. - (f) If the incidents mentioned in Article t.67 occur as a result of the competitor's bodycord being unplugged (either near the hand or at the back of the fencer), they cannot justify the annulment of the touch registered.
+The location of this fault in the electrical equipment, including that of either of the fencers, is unimportant in reaching a decision. - (d) A competitor who makes any modification in, or changes his equipment without being asked by the Referee to do so, before a judgement is pronounced, loses the right to the annulment of the touch (cf. t.35/d).
+Similarly after again coming on guard